 What is ground effect?

 Ground effect is a term used to describe the aerodynamic phenomenon of increased lift and a decrease in the induced drag that is generated by your aircraft’s wings when you are flying close to a flat surface like the ground or water.
+The lift coefficient ensues and creates a floating effect.

 What causes ground effect?